List of inactive United States Navy aircraft squadrons: (VX) Experimental and Development Squadrons

 The VX designation first appeared in 1927 to designate "Experimental Squadron" and was used until 1943.
-It was used again beginning in 1946 when four "Experimental and Development" squadrons were established to develop and evaluate new equipment and methods.
+It was used again beginning in 1946 when four "Experimental and Development" squadrons were created to develop and evaluate new equipment and methods.
 From 1946 to 1968 the designation was variously "Experimental and Development" squadron, "Operational Development" squadron, "Air Operational Development" squadron and "Air Development" squadron.
 In 1969 the designation changed to "Air Test and Evaluation" squadron and it remains as such today.